BCarnaval/dvmc-impurity-solver/samples/06_CDMFT_L2_4b_loop/README.md

 </div>

-This directory contains the minimal code to reproduce one point of It reproduces the results in Fig. 2 of [arxiv:2307.15738](https://arxiv.org/abs/2307.15738) using PyQCM.
+This directory contains the minimal code to reproduce the results in Fig. 2 of [arxiv:2307.15738](https://arxiv.org/abs/2307.15738) using PyQCM.
 Note that in Fig. 2, the last cdmft iterations were averaged in order to reach better precision.